MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/radius.rst

 What is Apache Shiro?
 ^^^^^^^^^^^^^^^^^^^^^

 A Java Security Framework that performs authentication, authorization, cryptography, and session management and can be used to secure any application - from command line applications through mobile applications to the largest Web and enterprise applications.
-Its benefits are:\ :raw-html-m2r:`<br>`
+Its benefits are:
-• Cryptography - Keeping data secure using a cryptographic algorithm\ :raw-html-m2r:`<br>`
+• Cryptography - Keeping data secure using a cryptographic algorithm
-• Session management - Managing user-specific sessions, even in non-Web or EJB applications\ :raw-html-m2r:`<br>`
+• Session management - Managing user-specific sessions, even in non-Web or EJB applications
 • Easy to use - It has a long history (5 years), previously known as the JSecurity project.
-Detailed documentation is available and the API is easy to use\ :raw-html-m2r:`<br>`
+Detailed documentation is available and the API is easy to use
 • It can use many connectors, for example LDAP, RADIUS, TACAS, Diameter

 .. list-table::